Moisturizes and soothes your dry, itchy scalp. Lathers well. Invigorating minty scent. Gives hair a nice shine.

 A few have complained about leaking or broken bottles.

 For those who have suffered from chronic dandruff, this shampoo may be the solution.
 Customers rave about its quick-working effectiveness.
-It protects your hair, no matter your hair type.
+Protects your hair, no matter your hair type.
 Some customers have even found success using this as an acne remedy.

 This shampoo does not work for everyone.